amudhan23/lottery/README.md

 ## Deployed contract

-    The contract has been already deployed in rinkeby testnet and verified
+   The contract has been already deployed in rinkeby testnet and verified.
    Address : 0x4334E1dAD14CC38043e5d17B7445fbbb654b19E4